-If you want to know more about the Prevent Duty and how it works, you can find more information on the Office for Students' website. (https://www.officeforstudents.org.uk/advice-and-guidance/student-wellbeing-and-protection/counter-terrorism-the-prevent-duty/)
+If you want to know more about the Prevent Duty and how it works, you can find more information on the Office for Students' website.

-Although it is considered highly unlikely that an SIAL student would be drawn into terrorism or extremism, it is always possible that a student who may already be vulnerable for other reasons could, for example, be groomed towards extremist views by someone exploiting that vulnerability.
+Although it is considered highly unlikely that an Institute student would be drawn into terrorism or extremism, it is always possible that a student who may already be vulnerable for other reasons could, for example, be groomed towards extremist views by someone exploiting that vulnerability.
 If so, it is likely that any such activity would represent a significant change in that student's behaviour, attitudes and conversation, and may first be noticed by other students.
 It is also possible that a student might be concerned that a sibling or family member may be in this position and seek advice on what they might do.

-We see ourselves very much as a community at SIAL, so if you have any concerns about the wellbeing of anyone, particularly with regard to someone who might be being radicalised, please speak to your personal tutor who will have received training in what to do in this circumstance.
+We see ourselves very much as a community at SIAL, so if you have any concerns about the wellbeing of anyone, particularly with regard to someone who might be being radicalised, please speak to your personal tutor, who will have received training in what to do in this circumstance.
 Alternatively, contact Duncan Murray (d.murray@sia.edu), who is responsible for implementing the Prevent Duty at the Institute.